Crusading movement: Legacy

-Scholars disagree on how the movement shaped interethnic relations.
+Scholars disagree on how the movement shaped interfaith relations.
 Although the campaigns caused suffering and deepened religious tensions, their violence was typical for the era.
 The Crusades' impact on intercultural exchange remains uncertain, as trade and other channels also transmitted ideas and technologies.
 The Sack of Constantinople severely damaged Catholic–Orthodox relations, hindering cooperation against the Ottomans.
 Even so, the Crusades delayed Ottoman expansion, and a final Ottoman push into Central Europe was repelled by a crusading force.

 The movement fostered the consolidation of western states by removing a substantial portion of their militant local elites and establishing precedents for concentrated taxation.
-Expanded commercial contact with the wider world encouraged urbanisation and the development of urban autonomy in western Europe.
+Expanded commercial contact with the wider world encouraged urbanisation in western Europe.
 The sale of landed property weakened traditional structures founded on the personal ties between vassal and lord.

 Crusading extended Western Christendom's frontiers in Iberia and the Baltic, promoting Catholic settlement and liturgical unity.
-Political expansion sometimes brought language change or even extinction, as seen in the near-total disappearance of Arabic documents in formerly Muslim territories in Iberia by 1290 and the loss of Old Prussian by 1680.
+Political expansion sometimes brought language change or even extinction, as seen in the near-total disappearance of Arabic documents in Iberia by 1290 and the loss of Old Prussian by 1680.
 Crusading also gave rise to national heroes and symbols, such as Denmark's flag, the Dannebrog.
 Few existing institutions, mostly offshoots of former military orders, trace their origins to the crusading movement.
 The idea of Christian violence as an act of love persists in some interpretations, such as liberation theology.